Boen97/BackStore/notes/computer-network/Chapter-3-7-TCP-congestion-control.md

 when an ACK arrives for the missing segment, TCP enters the congestion-avoidence state.

 when comes into fast recovery cwnd = ssthresh + 3MSS(which by fast retransmit)

+#### TCP Splitting: Optimizing the performance of cloud services

+> beaking the TCP connection at the front-end server which is close to user

+- the client establishes a TCP connection to the nearby front-end
+- the front-end server maintains a persistent TCP connection to the data center with a very large TCP congestion window
+- the time without TCP Splitting
+  4*RTT(one RTT to set up the connection, three for three windows of data)
+- the time with TCP SPlitting
+  - 4*RTT(front-end) + RTT(back-end server)
+  - if the front-end server are close to client, then the front-end RTT are so small
+  - and RTT(back-end server) is approximately RTT.
+  > so TCP Splitting can reduce the network delay roughly from 4 * RTT to RTT
+- TCP splitting also helps reduce TCP retransmission delays caused by losses in access networks.